galbitton5/galbitton5.github.io/_pages/_research/political-methodology/ieo-effectiveness-generalizability.md

 Methodological Innovations
 ----
 <div class="project">
   <p class="project-title">“Are findings of research on the Effectiveness of International Economic Organizations generalizable?”
-With Tal Sadeh and Bernhard Reinsberg. </p>
+With Tal Sadeh and Bernhard Reinsberg. (<em>Under Review</em>) </p>
   <p class="project-links">
     <a class="toggle-abstract">▶ Abstract</a>
   </p>